 Paraguay: Congress puts the lives of 90 indigenous families at risk

-The bill on the expropriation of their lands was submitted to Congress in 2008 by President Lugo in order to comply with a decision handed down against the Paraguayan state by the Inter-American Court of Human Rights.
+The draft bill on expropriation of their lands was submitted to Congress in 2008 by President Lugo in order to comply with a decision handed down against the Paraguayan State by the Inter-American Court of Human Rights.

 Its rejection, though not binding, will make it difficult for the Senate to go on to vote in favour.

 “The Commission’s decision is simply unacceptable,” said Louise Finer, Amnesty International’s researcher on South America.
 “With every one of those votes, each member of Congress is failing to comply with the international duty to defend the rights of Indigenous Peoples.”

 “It would be worrying if the existence of powerful economic interests were to stand in the way of protecting the rights of the most marginalized sectors of Paraguayan society,” Louise Finer said.
 “It is already a year since the deadline given to the State by the Inter-American Court to return the lands expired and still no progress has been possible.”

 Amnesty International called on the Paraguayan State as a whole to take its commitment to the human rights of Indigenous Peoples seriously by finding an effective and efficient solution to its late compliance with the decision handed down by the Inter-American Court of Human Rights.